NVIDIA/earth2studio/docs/userguide/features/io.md

 ## Writing to the store

-Once the data arrays have been initialized, writing to the arrays are a single line of code.
+Once the data arrays have been initialized in the backend, writing to those arrays is a single line of code.

 ```python
 x, coords = model(x, coords)